Thursday, November 21, 2024

 What are some popular accompaniments for serving with Kerala Appam, besides coconut milk?

 Besides coconut milk, Kerala Appam pairs well with a variety of accompaniments.
 Common choices include vegetable stew (Ishtu), spicy curries like chicken or fish curry, egg roast, or even sweet accompaniments like jaggery syrup or banana slices.
-The versatility of Kerala Appam allows you to explore different flavor combinations and create a satisfying meal experience.
+The versatility of Kerala Appam Recipe allows you to explore different flavor combinations and create a satisfying meal experience.

 RELATED ARTICLES